-2. Fumi-Cel® plates and Fumi-Strip are classified as restricted use pesticides due to the acute inhalation toxicity of hydrogen phosphide (phosphine, PH3) gas.
-These products are for retail sale to and use only by individuals holding an appropriate pesticide applicator certificate or license recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs or by workers trained in accordance with the Applicator's Manual and working under the direct supervision and in the physical presence of an applicator holding an appropriate pesticide applicator certificate or license recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs.
+2. Phostoxin® pellets and tablets are classified as restricted use pesticides due to the acute inhalation toxicity of hydrogen phosphide (phosphine, PH3) gas.
+These products are for retail sale to and use only by individuals holding an appropriate pesticide applicator certificate or licence recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs or by workers trained in accordance with the Applicator's Manual and working under the direct supervision and in the physical presence of an applicator holding an appropriate pesticide applicator certificate or licence.
 (Physical presence means on site or on the premises).
 Read and follow the label, Applicator's Manual and Guidance for Preparation of a Fumigation Management Plan which contains complete instructions for the safe use of this pesticide.
-In facilities where this product is used, all employees must complete mandatory annual raining as outlined in the Applicator's Manual - MANDATORY ANNUAL TRAINING.
+In facilities that use this product, all employees must complete mandatory annual training as outlined in the Applicator's Manual - MANDATORY ANNUAL TRAINING.
 This training includes information on the hazards of this product, the use of safety equipment (i.e., respiratory protection and personal monitors), and the exposure limit of 0.1 ppm.
 It is the responsibility of the certified/licensed applicator to inform the owner of the facility or his/her representative of the requirements for the mandatory training.

-12.6.5.2 Pre-Voyage Fumigation Procedures
+12.6.8.2 Pre-Voyage Fumigation Procedures

 - 1. Before fumigation is commenced, a notification of intention to fumigate must be given to the nearest Transport Canada Ship safety office (generally, no less than 24 hours in advance).
 Similarly, a notice must be given for vessels in-transit of Canadian waters and stopping at a Canadian Port.
 Prior to fumigating a vessel for in-transit cargo fumigation, the master of the vessel, or his/her representative, and the Fumigator-in-Charge must determine whether the vessel is suitably designed and configured so as to allow for safe occupancy by the ship's crew throughout the duration of the fumigation.
-If it is determined that the design and configuration of the vessel does not allow for safe occupancy by the ship's crew throughout the duration of the fumigation, then the vessel must not be fumigated unless all crew members are removed from the vessel.
+If it is determined that the design and configuration of the fumigation, then the vessel must not be fumigated unless all crew members are removed from the vessel.
 The crew members must not be allowed to reoccupy the vessel until the vessel has been properly aerated to a hydrogen phosphide level at or below 0.1 ppm and a determination has been made by the master of the vessel and the Fumigator-in-Charge that the vessel is safe for occupancy. - 2.
-The Fumigator-in-Charge responsible for the fumigation must notify the master of the vessel, or his/her representative, of the requirements: 1) relating to the use of personal respiratory protection equipment; 2) relating to the use of detection equipment; and 3) that a trained person under the direct supervision of the Fumigator-in-Charge, qualified in the use of this equipment must accompany the vessel with cargo under fumigation.
+The Fumigator-in-Charge responsible for the fumigation must notify the master of the vessel, or his/her representative, of the requirements: 1) relating to the use of personal respiratory protection equipment; 2) relating to the use of detection equipment; and 3) that a trained person, under the direct supervision of the Fumigator-in-Charge, qualified in the use of this equipment must accompany the vessel with cargo under fumigation.
 Emergency procedures, cargo ventilation, periodic monitoring and inspections, and first aid measures must be discussed with and understood by the master of the vessel or his/her representative.